-How do I restrict access to Registry Editor (regedit) in Windows 8.1?
+How we restrict access to Registry Editor (regedit) in Windows 8.1?

-To block access to other users of the system to registry Editor you have two ways: one through Local Group Policy Editor (For the systems of this tool is available) or by means of registry Editor (Second method involves creating different user, without administrative rightsFor other users of Windows, given that blocking their access to regedit is a administrator account, If other users have access to the administrator account will have access to the Registry Editor and other system utilities).
+To block access to other users of the system to registry Editor you have two ways: one through Local Group Policy Editor (For the systems of this tool is available) or by means of registry Editor (Second method involves creating different user, without administrative rights, for other users you have Windows, considering that blocking their access to regedit is a administrator account, If other users have access to the administrator account will have access to the Registry Editor and other system utilities).

 1. Using Group Policy Editor

 - open Run (Windows + R) And type gpedit.mscThen give Enter

 - in the left pane, navigate to User Configuration > administrative Templates > System

 - then in the right pane, under System, Identify entry Prevent access to registry editig tools and double-click it

 - in the input settings window, select Enabled then click on Apply si OK